 The TDI decompression procedures course is an exciting step further into your dive career.
 After your training, you will know how to plan and execute deep dives, stay longer underwater and perform mandatory deco stops safely.

-At this level, you can still train in your properly configured recreational gear with just a single extra tank for the deco gas.
+You can still train in your properly configured recreational gear at this level with just a single extra tank for the deco gas.
 Therefore you will only need an extra regulator and stage rig, and you can still join regular dive operations.